 Think Real Madrid vs Atletico Madrid is all about Franco's elite vs the honest poor?
 Not really, as Richard Ballout explains...

-History is made in Lisbon this Saturday, as Real Madrid and Atletico Madrid contest the first-ever derby in a Champions League or European Cup final.
-Diego Simeone's Atleti, freshly crowned champions of la Liga for the first time since 1996, have never won Europe's top continental competition; Carlo Ancelotti's el Real, having won the Copa del Rey, are chasing la Decima – an unprecedented 10th European Cup.
+History was made in Lisbon in May, when Real Madrid and Atletico Madrid contested the first-ever derby in a Champions League or European Cup final.
+Diego Simeone's Atleti, freshly crowned champions of la Liga for the first time since 1996, had never won Europe's top continental competition; Carlo Ancelotti's Real, having won the Copa del Rey, were chasing la Decima – an unprecedented 10th European Cup.
+They landed it.

 Trouble is, this widely-held belief is based upon a number of falsehoods and half-truths, enthusiastically repeated and disseminated, especially via citation-free social media keen to have an easy narrative.
 This is very far from being the story of the ruling class versus the fascist-fighting proletariat.
 In many ways, it's quite the opposite...